-Marcus Daly: The genial Irish mining genius was first to grasp Butte’s potential.
+Marcus Daly: The genial Irish mining genius was the first to grasp Butte’s potential.

 William Clark: His ambition (and copper fortune) fueled some of America’s most egregious political scandals.

-Augustus Heinz: This brilliant engineer took on Butte’s most powerful interests—ultimately sparking a national economic crisis.
+F. Augustus Heinze: This brilliant engineer took on Butte’s most powerful interests—ultimately sparking a national economic crisis.

 The Copper Kings’ machinations set the stage for the rise of the Anaconda Copper Mining Company: for a time, one of the world’s biggest and most powerful corporations.
 It was headed by John D. Ryan, a brilliant, determined and often ruthless president.

 The Cops: Butte’s police department was infamously corrupt.
 Meet the city’s “finest”: